 “That’s the thing,” she began.
 There’s always a thing.
 “I have a man.
 He found out I was talking to other dudes on the internet, and he flipped.
-Broke my webcam, kicked my ass and made me delete all my pics.”
+Broke my webcam and made me delete all my pics.”
 After a measure, she added, “I’ll describe myself, though.
 I have green eyes…”

 Honestly, I tuned her out while gazing at her picture on my computer screen.

-My response was something like, “I’m not all that caught up on looks.”
+My response was something like, “I’m not all that into looks.”

-Louie had suggested I offer to take her to Olive Garden.
+Anyway, Louie had suggested I offer to take her to Olive Garden.
 Said she used to carry on all the time about it being her favorite eatery.
 The idea seemed like a joke because, let’s be honest, Olive Garden is pretty much the McDonald’s of Italian food.
+But I digress.